androidx/constraintlayout/demoProjects/ExamplesComposeMotionLayout/README.md

             }
         }
 ```
+A NestedScrollConnection object is passed to a Box Composable via a modifier ( Modifier.nestedScroll(nestedScrollConnection)).
+The Box contains the LazyColumn.
+The Box provides callbacks from the scrolling LazyColumn within.

+When the onPreScroll of the NestedScrollConnection is called It returns the amount of "offset" to absorb and uses the offset to collapse the MotionLayout.

 * [Code for Collapsing Toolbar over Lazycolumn DSL Version](https://github.com/androidx/constraintlayout/blob/main/demoProjects/ExamplesComposeMotionLayout/app/src/main/java/com/example/examplescomposemotionlayout/CollapsingToolbarLazyDsl.kt)
 * [Code for Collapsing Toolbar over Lazycolumn JSON Version](https://github.com/androidx/constraintlayout/blob/main/demoProjects/ExamplesComposeMotionLayout/app/src/main/java/com/example/examplescomposemotionlayout/CollapsingToolbarLazyJson.kt)